0xdanielwong/EncryptWorkspace/README.md

 **A blockchain-based encrypted collaboration platform powered by Fully Homomorphic Encryption (FHE)**

-ZamaWork enables organizations to create secure, decentralized workspaces where confidential documents are protected by cryptographic encryption.
+EncryptedWorkspace enables organizations to create secure, decentralized workspaces where confidential documents are protected by cryptographic encryption.
 Built on Ethereum with Zama's FHEVM protocol, it combines the transparency of blockchain with the privacy of advanced encryption technology.

 [![License](https://img.shields.io/badge/license-BSD--3--Clause--Clear-blue.svg)](LICENSE)
 [![Solidity](https://img.shields.io/badge/Solidity-0.8.27-363636.svg)](https://soliditylang.org/)